 Pay your US visa application fee

-One way through which the US makes some money is through visa application fees.
-This means that there is no free visa and some are more expensive than others.
-So one of the requirements of is to pay the US visa application fees.
-They range from $160 to more than $250 and there are also fees associated with filing other forms if you will be working in the US.
+One of the steps to apply for a US visa is to pay the US visa application fees.
+The US Visa fees range from $160 to more than $250 and there are also fees for filing other forms if you will be working in the US.

-In addition to visa application fees, you could also be asked to pay visa issuance fees.
+In addition to US visa application fees, you could also be asked to pay US visa issuance fees.
 Visa issuance fees are determined by the relationship that the US has with your home country.
 This means that some applicants will have to pay them and some will not.
 Their amount varies from country to country.